Dylan-Trevor-Rowe/photography-portfolio/README.md

 # photography-portfolio

 This project is an adventure into printing images from an array, and using the select and option html elements to filter the photos by location, color, occassion, and direction.
-The technologies used include, JavascriptES6, Jquery, html, scss, Bootstrap, and Webpack.
+The technologies used include, JavascriptES6, Jquery, HTML, SCSS, Bootstrap, and Webpack.
 ![image](https://github.com/Dylan-Trevor-Rowe/photography-portfolio/blob/master/src/images/photo%20journal.png)
 # How to run
 clone down this repo